Cohen rips pro-Trump witness, says his testimony was not needed Monday

-Michael Cohen, ex-personal attorney to Donald Trump, says his testimony was not needed on Monday as a rebuttal witness, after the Manhattan grand jury investigating the former president over the hush-money payment to Stormy Daniels heard testimony from a pro-Trump lawyer.
+Michael Cohen, ex-personal attorney to Donald Trump, said his testimony was not needed on Monday as a rebuttal witness after the Manhattan grand jury investigating the former president over the hush-money payment to Stormy Daniels heard testimony from a pro-Trump lawyer.

 “I did not,” Cohen said when asked by MSNBC host Ari Melber whether he testified in front of the grand jury on Monday.
 “I was asked to be a potential rebuttal witness.
 The prosecutors determined that my rebuttal was not necessary, and so I was released.”